|

 How to view or close active tcp connections (or end process of tcp connection owner)

 Click on "Stats" tab, then "TCP Table".
 Warning, the first data retreival is quite long (5-6 seconds) because of application icon retreival; but on refresh it will be really faster.
+Now you can see all tcp connections or server running on your computer.
+You can use the "Auto Refresh" option or manually refresh the list.

 If you want to close a connection or end the process of connection owner, make a right click on wanted connection and next choose the wanted operation